top of page

 Cued recall tasks (e.g. flashcards) facilitate simpler, weaker associations between ideas with no inherent organizational structure.
 Contrarily, free recall encourages the formation of organized mental schemas.
 An organized schema is like a well-ordered filing cabinet, where each piece of information is categorized and easier to locate when needed.
 This effortful act of retrieval makes the concept you recall more accessible, durable, and transferable to more tasks.

 When you recall only part of a topic, the unpracticed parts can become harder to remember—a phenomenon known as retrieval-induced forgetting (Anderson et al., 1994).
 For example, if you're studying a list of fruits: apple, banana, orange, and pineapple but only review apple and banana, your memory of orange and pineapple tends to weaken.
 This happens because your brain suppresses similar, unreviewed information to make the recalled items more distinct.
 While adaptive, it can lead to unintended forgetting.
-SAM will explore some different ways to reduce RIF, but one is to recall broadly in each study session, another thing free recall is good for.
+Free recall effectively eliminates this issue.

 But the benefits don’t stop at the concept you’re recalling.
 Free recall strengthens related, non-recalled knowledge (Chan et al. 2006).
 When recalling specific content, the brain engages in elaborative processes that reorganize and reinforce associations between concepts.
 This spreading activation primes related material, making it more accessible in the future—even if it wasn’t part of the original recall.
 Broad retrieval like free recall, activates a myriad of related associations, strengthening a vast amount of related knowledge.